Mehab12/aws-eks-python-ms/README.md

 2. Add a pipeline for automatic ECR image updates from GitHub commits.
 3. Add a pipeline for Kubernetes deployment triggered by Docker image changes.
 4. Integrate alerting via Grafana/Prometheus for production readiness.
+5. Set up Elasticsearch and Kibana for centralized logging and monitoring of microservices and Kubernetes cluster metrics.

 ---